addtheletters/space/README.md

 -Lasers would prolly be best for close combat knife-fighting or taking down missiles and fighters.
 -Then again, I plan on making missiles pretty fast.
 AI targeting would prolly be worth investing in ;) -Ablative armor: works well against lasers.
 Maybe not so much vs cannons.
+-DEWs: Particle beams?
+Sheilding might work with them differently to lasers.
+-Plasma weapons?
+Prolly would work kinda like mass accelerators, or maybe be more heat-based for damage.
+-EMPs?
+Bombs?
+-"C-fractional bombardment" with gravity manipulation >:)
 -Different missile payloads
 -Different missile thrusters (and ship thrusters?
 Maybe if you have the know-how you can repurpose thrusters for different things)
 -Different weapon mounts